 - The dried starter will keep indefinitely.
 The dried starter chips can be ground into a powder.

 To revive the dried starter: (yield 9 oz of starter)

-- Place 1/2 oz (14g) of starter chips in a plastic or glass container.
+- Place 1/2 oz (14g) of starter chips or powder in a plastic or glass container.
 Pour 1 oz (28g) of warm water over the chips and stir to cover the chips with water.

 - Cover the container and set it aside until all the chips have melted into the water.
 This usually takes about 3-4 hours.
 The starter will not look active at this point.